Yanislav12345E67923/Yanislav12345E67923/README.md

 ### Hi there 👋

-A am student in the matmatition school and their I am learning system programming.
-At the same time I am studying in Softuni(private software university).
-Their am learning c# web development and other .NET technologies.
+A am student in the matematition school and there I am learning system programming.
+At the same time I am studying at Softuni(software university).
+There am learning C# web development and other .NET technologies.`
 <!--
 **Yanislav12345E67923/Yanislav12345E67923** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.